Notice

 The parameters and options are:

-: Only test the following commands.
+--dll(required) specifies the location to the PKCS#11 driver DLL for the device.-p PIN,--pinPIN (required) is the PIN used to open a session.--output OUTPUT(required) saves the CST file asOUTPUT--commands COMMANDS,--only-commands COMMANDS: Only test the following commands.
 This option accepts a comma-separated command list and can be used multiple times.
 It only sets commands that use cryptographic objects and excludes commands that create them.
-It can’t be used with--except-commands
+It can’t be used with--except-commands.

 An example command that uses the above: